 - Salted caramel - stir a pinch of sea salt into the caramel for sweet-salty balance.

-faqs about banana caramel roulade
+Faqs about banana caramel roulade

-A: Yes!
+Yes!
 Strawberries, raspberries, or even mango work well.

-A: Roll it while still warm in a towel dusted with powdered sugar.
+Roll it while still warm in a towel dusted with powdered sugar.

-A: Absolutely - it actually tastes better the next day after the flavors meld.
+Absolutely - it actually tastes better the next day after the flavors meld.

 A: Yes, just substitute with a gluten-free flour blend.